acsauk/node_js_string_saver/README.md

 - Navigate to `notes-saver` on command line
 - Install dependencies if not already done so with `npm install`
 - Run `npm test`

+## Todo

+Fix failing test that verifies blank strings and refused when sent to /notes POST.
+This functionality is working but the test relies on a response using `chaiHttp` that isn't received.